lipanski/kilometric/README.md

 ## Installation

-Compiled binaries are only available for Linux.
+Compiled binaries are available for Linux.
 Check the [releases](https://github.com/lipanski/kilometric/releases).

 ## Build from source